chimericdream/worldofpannotia.com/src/_epic_prestige_classes/cosmic-descryer.md

       - name: "Superior Planar Summoning"
         type: "Ex"
         desc: |
-          Beginning at 1st level, the cosmic descryer can increase the power of any of the following spells&ndash;_elemental swarm, gate, greater planar ally, greater planar binding, summon monster IX,_ or _summon nature's ally I_ X&ndash;to affect or summon outsiders of 4 Hit Dice higher than the spell's normal limit or conjure creatures with 4 Hit Dice of advancement.
+          Beginning at 1st level, the cosmic descryer can increase the power of any of the following spells&ndash;{% spell_link elemental-swarm %}, {% spell_link gate %}, {% spell_link planar-ally-greater %}, {% spell_link planar-binding-greater %}, {% spell_link summon-monster-ix %}, or {% spell_link summon-natures-ally-ix %}&ndash;to affect or summon outsiders of 4 Hit Dice higher than the spell's normal limit or conjure creatures with 4 Hit Dice of advancement.
 Every four levels thereafter, the cosmic descryer can increase the number of extra Hit Dice by 4.
       - name: "Naturalization"
         type: "Ex"
         desc: |